Skip to main content

 There are many ways that you can get extra help if you are struggling in a class.
 You can reach out to your teacher and try to arrange a time for one-on-one help with the material.
 You can seek out a tutor, preferably someone who took the class recently and with the same instructor.
 You can look online to see if the topics that you are struggling with have been covered by someone else in a way that makes sense to you.

-There are plenty of resources out there that can help you understand the material better.
-You simply have to commit to seeking them out yourself.
+There are plenty of resources available that can help you better understand the material.
+You simply have to commit to seeking them out.

 What if You Don’t Have Time to Improve Your GPA?